Teach2Breach/offensiveswift/edrcheck/README.md

 2 methods to perform checks for common EDRs installed on a MacOS system.

-edrcheck.swift uses Cocoa to avoid launching a new process and using command_exec.
+edrcheck.swift uses NSWORKSPACE to avoid launching a new process and using command_exec.

 edrcheckcmdline.swift uses the same methods as my command_exec to launch a process and run command line commands to perform the check.